 I’ve included the recipe for those who would like to try at home.
 It really is delicious and I’ll be looking for chicken supremes again.
 If you can’t find the supremes, you could make the same dish with poussin too.
 And, I think the dish looks stunning on my new favourite Portmeirion Botanic Blue design china.

-Market Porter really impressed me.
+Market Porter really impressed me (and I am sure Heartier will continue to work in exactly the same way).
 My box arrived on the day it was supposed to and was so beautifully packed that had I not been at home, it could have been safely left for a few hours.
 A carefully sealed cardboard box containing the meats and cheeses was lined with silver foil insulation and packed with ice packs and every item was carefully wrapped; waxed paper for the cheeses and vacuum sealed packs for the meats and charcuterie.
 I even got a leaflet telling me where my meat had come from – my butcher was Rob at the Outdoor Pig Company in Alcester.

 The chocolate came in the post, carefully packaged in a letterbox friendly box.
 And, there was absolutely no waste.